vokimon/godot-asset-library-client/README.md

 ## TODO

+Sure you can help with those:

 - BUG: Previews are generated as json but the api returns a warning and ignores them
-- Solve the emoji problem by not removing them
+- Solve the emoji problem by not removing them.
+The blacklist is quite limited and fragile.
-- Solution to the first upload
+- Support first upload of a project
 - Auto-identify license available in repository
 - Auto-identify branch from current branch
 - Auto-identify repo name from git remote
+- Auto-identify repo hosting, first just check it is github
+- Support for other repo hosting services